SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Chang-Eng Siamese Twins Memorial

-This memorial was built to commemorate the Chang-Eng twin brothers who became famous way back in 1811 due to their condition of being attached to each other’s chest.
+This memorial was built to commemorate the Chang-Eng twin brothers who became famous way back in 1811 due to their condition of being attached to each other’s chests.

 King Rama II Memorial Park